dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 special property attached to the user.

 **SystemAdmin**:
   This group gives the user all permissions.
-The ``root`` user is by default member of this group.
-Membership is received by setting the property ``knora-base:hasSystemAdminPermissions`` to ``true`` on a ``knora-base:User``.
   Can be assigned to a user only by the ``root`` user.

 **ProjectAdmin**:
   This group gives a single user the administrative permissions for a specific *project*.
-Membership is received by adding the property ``knora-base:isProjectAdmin`` to the user and by pointing it to the project.
 Can be assigned to a user by ``SystemAdmin`` or other ``ProjectAdmin``.
-Received automatically by creating the project.

-**GroupAdmin**:
+  - User add/remove to/from project
+  - User add/remove to/from all groups under project
+  - User add/remove to/from certain groups under project
+  - Permissions add/change on all groups under project
+  - Permissions add/change on certain groups under project

+**Group assignable Permissions**:
   This group gives a single user the administrative permissions for a specific *group*.
 Membership is received by setting the property ``knora-base:isGroupAdmin`` to the user and by pointing to the group.
 Can be assigned to a user by ``SystemAdmin`` of other ``GroupAdmin``.
 Received automatically by creating the group.